yaronf/I-D/hum-app-reqs/draft-sheffer-hum-app-req.md

 # Transport Security

 * HTTPS, and redirection from HTTP to HTTPS.
-* Please use Let’s Encrypt for certificates.
+* Please use Let's Encrypt for certificates.
 You should probably use the Certbot client.
 * The server should have scheduled code that fetches a new certificate automatically 2 weeks before the cert expires.
-* To authorize the server to Let’s Encrypt, use the HTTP-01 challenge.
+* To authorize the server to Let's Encrypt, use the HTTP-01 challenge.

 # Security, Access Control, Fraud
 Basically none.
 Counting unique IPs allows for detection of simple-minded fraud.